vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/media/p-d-f.md

 Not all browsers support embed PDF viewer (E.g.: No mobile browser supports this now), so we add support for PDFJS Viewer.

-Since PDFJS Viewer is large, you will need to manually download it from [GitHub](https://github.com/mozilla/pdf.js/releases):
+Since PDFJS Viewer is large, you will need to manually download it from [GitHub](https://github.com/mozilla/pdf.js/releases)

-- If you only want to add support for modern browsers on mobile, download `pdfjs-3.1.81-dist.zip`
-- If you want to add support for most browsers, download `pdfjs-3.1.81-legacy-dist.zip`

 After finish downloading, unzip it to a location you want in `.vuepress/public` folder, then set destination relative to `.vuepress/public` to `componentOptions.pdf.pdfjs` in component options.

 ::: details Example

-If you download `pdfjs-3.1.81-legacy-dist.zip` and unzip to `.vuepress/public/assets/lib/pdfjs`, you shall set:
+If you unzip pdfjs to `.vuepress/public/assets/lib/pdfjs`, you shall set:

 ```ts
 // .vuepress/config.ts